-Launched in 1919, our JA Company Programme offers students aged 15-18 the opportunity to learn how to move a business idea from concept to reality.
-The programme provides teachers with a series of learning-by-doing business, economics and entrepreneurship activities, a great way to help students succeed in a global economy.
+JA Company Program offers students aged 15-19 the opportunity to learn how to move a business idea from concept to reality.
+The program provides teachers with a series of learning-by-doing business, economics and entrepreneurship activities, a great way to help students succeed in a global economy.

 By bringing business volunteers in the classroom to share their experience and mentor, students get a better overview of career opportunities, what skills are needed to succeed and they start to consider entrepreneurship as a potential career opportunity.

 They elect a board of directors from amongst their peers, raise share capital, and market and finance a product or service of their own choice.

 At the end of the program they present a report and accounts to their shareholders.